fmay/cc-html-intro-2-more-html-css/.guides/sections.md

 The clear property applies to both floating and non-floating elements.

-When applied to non-floating blocks (in our case the Header <div>), it moves the border edge of the element down until it is below the margin edge of all relevant floats (in our case the Content and Sidebar <div>s).
+When applied to non-floating blocks (in our case the Header `<div>`), it moves the border edge of the element down until it is below the margin edge of all relevant floats (in our case the Content and Sidebar `<div>`'s).

 So, you should go to `main.css` and change from this